rusnuker/winapi_undocumented/shell32_RunFileDlg.md

 #define GetLibFunc(a, b) GetProcAddress(LoadLibraryA(a), b)

 int main() {
-   Get a function with its ordinary value
+	//Get a function with its ordinary value
 	FARPROC RunFileDlg = GetLibFunc("shell32", MAKEINTRESOURCE(61));
 	// Run it and wait
 	RunFileDlg(NULL, 0, 0, L"Title!", L"Description!", 0);
 }
 ```